cyentific-rni/SAG/README.md

 The STIX objects available in this repository **complement** the ones found in the [Official MITRE GitHub Repository](https://github.com/mitre/cti/tree/eb1b9385d44340ce867a77358c5f5aaed666e54c/enterprise-attack); thus, the objects from both repositories should be utilized/imported.

-In addition, to avoid duplicating objects, we utilized the [STIX location objects](https://github.com/oasis-open/cti-stix-common-objects/tree/main/objects/location) from the OASIS CTI TC [common objects repository](https://github.com/oasis-open/cti-stix-common-objects) to connect the intrusion sets/ATT&CK Groups with their possible origin and targeted countries, and thus, those objects should be utilized/imported too.
+In addition, to avoid duplicating objects, we utilized the [STIX location objects](https://github.com/oasis-open/cti-stix-common-objects/tree/main/objects/location) from the OASIS CTI TC [common objects repository](https://github.com/oasis-open/cti-stix-common-objects) to connect the intrusion sets/ATT&CK Groups with their possible origin and targeted countries/regions, and thus, those objects should be utilized/imported too.
 The location objects have been created based on the ISO 3166-1 standard, and they contain a valid ISO 3166-1 ALPHA-2 Code using the country property.

 **Overall to make use of this project, the following objects need to be utilized/imported:**